rekhaDevs/samagragovernance.in/src/pages/team/index.md

       creating a proof point for an inclusive, holistic and high-performing low-income school.
 An opportunity to build on his previous experience working on the ground and create systemic change at scale brought him to Samagra.
-Currently, he is part of the CEO's Office.
+Currently, he is part of the Central Team in the Delhi office.
     image: /img/akash_7640.jpg
     linkedInProfile: 'https://www.linkedin.com/in/akash-tyagi-b1151951'
     name: Akash Tyagi
-    project: Entrepreneur-in-Residence
+    project: Central Team
   - bio: >-
       Aman holds an MBA from IIM Kozhikode and a Bachelor's degree in Electrical & Electronics Engineering from BITS Pilani.
 Before joining Samagra, he was